puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

 ## Two parts of every fact

-Setting aside external facts for now, most facts have at least two elements:
+Most facts have at least two elements:

-1. A call to `Facter.add('fact_name')`, which determines the name of the fact
+1. A call to `Facter.add('fact_name')`, which determines the name of the fact.
 2. A `setcode` statement for simple resolutions, which is evaluated to determine the fact's value.

 Facts *can* get a lot more complicated than that, but those two together are the most common implementation of a custom fact.